-A 7.5 percent sales tax is imposed on taxable purchases in Franklin, Delaware and Union Counties.
+A 7.25 percent sales ta is imposed on taxable purchase in Delaware and Union Counties.

 A 6 percent tax is imposed on hotel/motel rooms in Dublin.
 This revenue is invested back into the community for beautification projects, special events and cultural activities.
 The Dublin Convention and Visitors Bureau and Dublin Arts Council each receive a percentage of the annual revenues from the hotel/motel tax.

 With rare exception, employers that conduct business in Ohio are responsible for withholding Ohio individual income tax from their employees’ pay.
 Ohio employers also have the responsibility to withhold school district income tax from the pay of employees who reside in a school district that has enacted such a tax.

 For more information, contact the City of Dublin Taxation at 614-410-4460 or visit www.DublinOhioUSA.gov/taxation or www.tax.ohio.gov.